ozguryazilimas/wp-postane/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.5.2 =
+* Added correct support for `term_taxonomy_id` in the `fields` parameter in tax_queries.

+= 3.5.1 =
+* Fixed an error in the Did you mean function.
+* Fixed an error if the search term was not found in content.
+* Fixed an error when building excerpts from posts shorter than the excerpt length.
+* Blocked the `[starpro]` shortcode that was causing problems with Relevanssi.
+* New filter: `relevanssi_remove_stopwords_in_titles` allows you to include stopwords in titles.
+* Added support for `term_tax_id` in the `fields` parameter in tax_queries.
+* Excerpt-building failed if multibyte string operations were missing.
+It should work now.

 = 3.5 =
 * Tokenizer was using `strlen()` and not `mb_strlen()`, so word lengths were not calculated properly.
 If your site uses non-ASCII alphabet, rebuilding the index is a good idea.